lukesiedle/backbone-interface/README.md

 ==================

 An extension to Backbone core that allows interfaces to be implemented for stricter code organization.
-Put your interfaces in separate files with comments, allowing an overview of your Model's method.
+Place your interfaces in separate files with comments, allowing an overview of your Model's methods.
 Not to be used in production.

 Example: